Go Go Goji Berries

 Here are some of my favorite recipes to incorporate Goji Berries into your diet:

-Add one handful of Goji Berries into a big glass of hot or cold water, juice or herb tea, and let them sit and hydrate for 3-5 minutes (they become plump and juicy) or put several handfuls in a pitcher and enjoy all day as you drink your own delicious Goji Berry elixir.
-Chewing the Gojis as you drink is a great experience and with 500 times more Vitamin C by weight then Oranges, It’s a great pick-me-up between meals and the most delightful way to enjoy a glass of water.
+Add one handful of Goji Berries into a big glass of hot or cold water, juice, or herb tea, and let them sit and hydrate for 3-5 minutes (they become plump and juicy) or put several handfuls in a pitcher and enjoy all day as you drink your own delicious Goji Berry elixir.
+Chewing the Gojis as you drink is a great experience and with 500 times more Vitamin C by weight than Oranges, It’s a great pick-me-up between meals and the most delightful way to enjoy a glass of water.

 For a unique experience in phytonutrient energy that you feel throughout your body as a buoyant lift that fills you with joy and feeds you right down to a cellular level.
-Blend together equal amounts of Goji Berries, blueberries, cherries, apples, raspberries and blackberries.
+Blend together equal amounts of Goji Berries, blueberries, cherries, apples, raspberries, and blackberries.
 Put in a blender for a few seconds, add a cup of water, rice milk, or orange juice for easier blending.
 To add a special touch, dust the top of juice with cinnamon or cocoa powder and a light sprinkle of chopped pine nuts and serve.